EdenBeavis/product.api/README.md

 - Created repo and added soloution.
 - Rename Project to make sense of its purpose.
 - Updated framework verison (Better security).
+- Add unit test project.
+- Add unit tests (Things should work the same other then fixing potential flaws).
+- Added ability to log